SolaceSamples/solace-samples-c/_docs/assets/init.md

 ### Session Creation

-Finally a session is needed to actually connect to the Solace message router.
+Finally a session is needed to actually connect to the PubSub+ message router.
 This is accomplished by creating a properties array and connecting the session.

 ```cpp
 /* Session */